remingtonCarmi/TrackingSwimmingENPC/README.md

 	need Python version ??
 	and libraries :
 		opencv

+	To install all the required library run the command python requirements.py
+	On Mac OS you should run
-			to install opencv you can run the command: pip install --user opencv-python
+		pip install --user opencv-python==4.1.2.30

 Runing test tutorial:
 	HERE DESCRIBE A FULL TEST.
 THIS TEST SHOULD BE IN THE FOLDER example